ikolarov/Shopify/Snippets/Menu-Snippet/README.md

 Add the folowing code where you like your navigation to show up:

     {% include 'main-menu' with 'main-menu' %}
-Where 'main-menu' is the handle of the main navigation.
+Where the second 'main-menu' is the handle of the main navigation and you can change it to what ever is your navigation handle.